VSA Cluster Service Considerations

-Some changes have been made to the VSA Cluster Service in version 5.1.
+Some changes have been made to the vSphere Storage Appliance (VSA) Cluster Service in version 5.1.
 Previously, the VSA Cluster Service was installed on the vCenter Server – there was no way to decouple it.
 However in VSA 5.1, the VSA Cluster Service is a stand-alone entity.
 It can still be deployed on the vCenter server, but it can also be deployed outside of it.

 As a reminder, the VSA Cluster Service is only necessary in two node configurations.
 It is not necessary in three node configurations.
 The VSA Cluster Service provides the tie-breaker code in a two node configuration – it provides the additional vote, which when added to the votes from the VSA nodes, provide 3 votes in the cluster.
 If one VSA node fails, there is still a quorum of cluster members to keep the cluster running.